 Working alongside internal development stakeholders and our external partner, I defined the information architecture, user flows, and a visual design language to maintain consistency across our four console and provisioning entry points.
 Although not listed in the requirements documentation, I recommended the team pursue a content dashboard to allow ITDMs and internal stakeholders to view sets of device metrics in a more accessible and actionable manner.
 I explored and challenged what telemetry data might and should be accessible between devices and consoles to present within the dashboard; including how these metrics are calculated, displayed, interacted with, and filtered.
 Beyond our tried and true overall utilization and device firmware status' widgets, I explored how we might use location tags to expedite the review and updating of devices in a more contextually focused manner.
 I also recommended the team incorporate a port utilization widget to track port activity to assist future hardware product solution decision-making.
 The dashboard and its contents were well received, leading to both Lenovo and our external partner to pursue development for first release.

 I'm most proud of the filtering options and tertiary menu behaviors I designed into the web-consoles.
 The filters allow for rapid consolidation of devices via a myriad of options across both the device list, dashboard, and device settings.
 The device settings GUI for handling updates were designed to scale across a single selected device and upwards of thousands of selected devices for batch operations.

-This project has been an incredible learning experience; playing a critical role in the product vision and strategy - owning everything from ideation to rollout.
+This project has been an incredible learning experience; playing a critical role in the product vision and strategy.